Adhishtanaka/qubecrawl/README.md

 # qubecrawl

-qubecrawl is a lightweight Python library designed to make data conversion LLM-friendly, allowing for seamless web scraping and HTML-to-Markdown transformation.
-With qubecrawl, you can effortlessly extract, clean, and transform web content into Markdown format for easy integration into your workflows.
+qubecrawl is essentially a lightweight wrapper around html2text, designed to enhance its functionality for LLM-friendly workflows.
+It builds on the core capabilities of html2text by adding features like predefined patterns for cleaning unwanted elements, flexible parsing by tags, classes, or IDs, and asynchronous metadata fetching.
+This makes it a focused solution for converting HTML into clean Markdown, tailored for seamless integration with modern applications like web scraping and data preparation for Large Language Models.

 <div style="text-align: center;">